ESP32 + Termux + USB OTG

 How it stacks up

 The no-root path is the unique capability.
-It turns any stock Android phone into a Wi-Fi capture platform with zero setup beyond Termux and a $5 chip.
+It turns any stock Android phone into a wireless research platform with zero setup beyond Termux and a $5 chip — one that keeps growing as new radio modules ship.

 NRSuite (no root) NRSuite (root) NetHunter + ext. adapter